 There are many benefits to a high protein intake, such as weight loss, increased lean mass and a lower risk of obesity.

 The body is in a constant state of flux, constantly breaking down and rebuilding its own tissues.

 Under certain circumstances, our need for protein can increase.
 This includes periods of sickness or increased physical activity.

 We need to consume enough protein for these processes to occur.

 However, if we eat more than we need, the excess protein will be broken down and used for energy.

 Even though a relatively high protein intake is healthy and safe, eating massive amounts of protein is unnatural and may cause harm.
 Traditional populations got most of their calories from fat or carbs, not protein.

-For the majority of people, there is no reason to be concerned about the exact number of grams of protein in the diet.
+But for the majority of people, there is no reason to be concerned about the exact number of grams of protein in your diet.

 If you follow a balanced diet that contains plenty of meat, fish, dairy or high-protein plant foods, your protein intake should be in a safe and healthy range.